noahemmet/StoryKit/README.md

 StoryKit
 ========

-A functional story generator for Swift
+A functional, asyncronous modular world simulator and story generator written in Swift.